 The positive correlation between education and development has been amply validated the worldwide.
 It has been established that illiteracy and poverty are bedfellows.
 In Ghana, this is clearly manifested in the three northern regions where illiteracy is positively correlated with high poverty levels.
 Education is therefore the key to development.
-In order for us to consciously reduce poverty, there is the need to improve the educational system in the district.
+In order for us to consciously reduce poverty, there is the need to improve the educational system in the Municipality.

 The FCUBE Policy